 Kamanga, Blair Moses

-Blair Moses Kamanga is a United Methodist missionary with the General Board of Global Ministries serving as the agriculture coordinator for the Mozambique North Annual Conference.
-He is currently based in Maputo, Mozambique.
+Blair Moses Kamanga is a United Methodist missionary with the General Board of Global Ministries, serving as the agriculture coordinator for the Mozambique North Annual Conference.
+He is currently based in Chimoio, Mozambique.

-In Mozambique, church agricultural projects are essential for generating income and for sharing with orphanages, clinics and other church-related institutions to provide nutritious foods.
-Mr. Kamanga plays a vital role in coordinating and overseeing agriculture projects and programs and training local farmers.
+In Mozambique, church agricultural projects are essential for generating income and for sharing with orphanages, clinics, and other church-related institutions to provide nutritious foods.
+Mr. Kamanga plays a vital role in coordinating and overseeing agriculture projects and programs and training local farmers to be self-reliant.

-Prior to his present assignment, Mr. Kamanga was a research associate at Bogor Agriculture University (January 2018-October 2019), a crops development officer, Ministry of Agriculture (January-June 2016); and a community outreach coordinator, Tikondwe Freedom Gardens (June 2009-October 2015).
+Prior to his present assignment, Mr. Kamanga was a research associate at Bogor Agricultural University (January 2018-October 2019); a crops development officer, Ministry of Agriculture (January-June 2016); and a community outreach coordinator, Tikondwe Freedom Gardens (June 2009-October 2015).